hlarsen/cmangos-vagrant/README.md

 - If needed, the Vagrantfile and set the VM CPU and RAM (defaults to 2 cores/2GB)
 - run `vagrant up $expansion` where $expansion is classic, tbc or wotlk

-This will build the vagrant box and run the two provisioning scripts.
+This will build the vagrant box and run the provisioning script.
 This process includes compiling the server, so it can take some time depending on how fast your computer is.
-After this is done, the client data needs to be copied to the /vagrant/client-data directory:
+After this is done, the client data needs to be copied to the /vagrant/client-data/$expansion directory:

-- Extract all data from the client (Outside the scope of this README)
+- Extract all data from the client (outside the scope of this README)
-- Move extracted data to /client-data (in the directory with the Vagrantfile - this dir is shared with the Vagrant box)
+- Move extracted data to /client-data/$expansion (in the directory with the Vagrantfile - this dir is shared with the Vagrant box)

 Then, the server can be started (both mangosd and realmd must be running, i suggest using screen/tmux/byobu):